Student Resources

 Wharton Neuroscience’s Summer Research Program for underrepresented undergraduate students.

-The Applied Neuroscience and Business Analytics Summer Fellowship program, sponsored in part by the Wharton Neuroscience Initiative and Analytics at Wharton, brings underrepresented undergraduate students who are not at the University of Pennsylvania for a 10-week summer research internship working with Wharton Neuroscience affiliated faculty.
+The Applied Neuroscience and Business Analytics Summer Fellowship program, sponsored in part by the Wharton Neuroscience Initiative and Wharton AI & Analytics Initiative, brings underrepresented undergraduate students who are not at the University of Pennsylvania for a 10-week summer research internship working with Wharton Neuroscience affiliated faculty.
 Learn more about this program.

 Relevant Undergraduate Courses for Penn Students: